2021 Carnival of Viareggio

 In 2021, Viareggio Carnival starts Saturday 18 September and ends Saturday 9 October.

-Note: For all events we give the Italian times, which are an hour later than the UK times.
+Note: For all events we give Italy times, which are an hour later than the UK times.
 For the US contiguous states, depending on your zone, Italy times are anywhere between 9 hours earlier (further west) and 6 hours earlier (further east).

-There is a record number of six main events this year.
-The 2020 dates of the gigantic float parades on the seafront promenade’s tree-lined, Art Déco boulevards are on the following days:
+There will be five main events this year.
+The 2021 dates of the gigantic float parades on the seafront promenade’s tree-lined, Art Déco boulevards are on the following days: